 Phase 3 – User Flows

-This phase is very common to be carried out in parallel to wireframing and aims to document and detail all the flow of actions that each user can perform on the screens in question.
+This phase is very common to be executed in parallel with wireframing and aims to document and detail all the action flows that each user can perform on the screens in question.
+This step defines the user's navigation between screens and functionalities.

 We detail all actions, permissions and restrictions considering each type of user for each screen or page.